Create a Website Account - Manage notification subscriptions, save form progress and more.

 If neither of the applicants is a resident of New Jersey, they must apply in the municipality where the ceremony will take place.
 This license is valid only in that municipality.

-Applications for a marriage or civil union license are accepted Monday through Friday, 8:30 to 11:30 a.m. and 2 to 3 p.m.
+Applications for a marriage or civil union license are taken by APPOINTMENTS ONLY, Monday through Friday, 8:30 to 11:30 a.m. and 2 to 3 p.m.

 If your marriage or civil union occurred in Trenton, you can request a copy of the record in person or by mail.
 If you request a copy of the marriage or civil union certificate in person, you will receive a certified copy at that time.
 All certified copies contain the official stamp of the city of Trenton.
 The person requesting a marriage or civil union certificate will need valid photo identification.